hpcleuven/VscDocumentation/source/access/where_can_i_store_what_kind_of_data.rst

 that need to write files: when you reach your hard quota, jobs will crash.

+If you reached the limit in any of your quotas, it might be possible to increase them if your need more space to carry out your research projects.
+Check :ref:`more quota` for more information.

 A few additional site-specific remarks concerning data storage can be found on the following pages: